Dawn (Star Trek: Enterprise): Production

 This was the third episode directed by Roxann Dawson.

 She praised guest star Gregg Henry and felt the antagonistic relationship between his character and Connor Trinneer worked beautifully.
-She found Tucker to be one the most interesting characters on the show, because he is so accessible and his reactions feel real.
+She found Tucker to be one of the most interesting characters on the show, because he is so accessible and his reactions feel real.

 The episode was written by John Shiban who had come to Enterprise from The X-Files and earlier in season 2 wrote the episode "Minefield" also directed by Dawson.

 Producer Rick Berman described the episode as being like Enemy Mine and that the episode would have "a lot of action and suspense."

 Guest star Brad Greenquist (the Arkonian captain) previously appeared in the Star Trek: Voyager episode "Warlord" and in the Deep Space Nine episode "Who Mourns for Morn?".
 Gregg Henry (the Arkonian pilot Zho'Kaan) appeared in Star Trek: Insurrection as one of the Son'a.

 Reception

 "Dawn" first aired on UPN January 8, 2003.
 It had a Nielsen ratings share of 2.5/4.

 It had a total average audience of 3.99 million viewers.

 The plot has been compared unfavorably to the classic The Next Generation episode "Darmok", in that two strangers from alien races must transcend a communication barrier in order to survive, but that "Dawn" is more derivative, simple, and lacks "challenge" or "vision".
-Bureau 42 accuses John Shiban of plagiarism of the film Enemy Mine.
+Bureau 42 outright accuses John Shiban of plagiarism of the film Enemy Mine.
 Michelle Erica Green of TrekNation found the episode derivative, and was disappointed that the B-plot wasn't more interesting to compensate, and that the episode did not take any real risks.

-In 2021, The Digital Fix compared "Dawn" to the episode "Darmok", and said it was not terrible but for watchers of Next Generation this and some other stories could seem familiar.
+The Digital Fix compared "Dawn" to the episode "Darmok", and said it was not terrible but for watchers of The Next Generation, this and some other stories could seem familiar.

 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 5 out of 10.
+He notes the similarities to Hell in the Pacific and Enemy Mine and several Star Trek episodes with similar themes calling this the least of them with "nothing particularly compelling about it".